Baroka-wp/sinatraBlog/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+You can get a local copy up and running following these simple steps.

 ### Prerequisites